 What is guest blogging?

-If a site is unable to internally provide the volume or quality of content their audience demands, they will reach out others to provide quality content for them.
+If a site is unable to internally provide the volume or quality of content their audience demands, they will reach out to others to provide quality content for them.

 Guest blogging is the practice of writing articles on a website as a contributor or special guest.